Patg13/falco/README.md

                            specified format.
 Valid formats are bam, sam, bam_mapped, sam_mapped, fastq, fq, fastq.gz
                            or fq.gz.
-  -t, --threads            [NOT YET IMPLEMENTED IN FALCO] Specifies the
-                           number of files which can be processed simultaneously.
+  -t, --threads            Specifies the number of files which can be
+                           processed simultaneously.
 Each thread will be
-                           allocated 250MB of memory so you shouldn't run more threads than your available memory will cope with, and not more than 6 threads on a 32 bit machine [1]
-  -c, --contaminants       Specifies a non-default file which contains
-                           the list of contaminants to screen
+                           allocated 250MB of memory so you shouldn't run more threads than your available memory will cope with, and not more than 6 threads on a 32 bit machine, should be equal or greater than the number of files [1] -c, --contaminants       Specifies a non-default file which contains the list of contaminants to screen
                            overrepresented sequences against.
 The file